The Collector John Fowles

 In 1965, The Collector was adapted into an Academy Award nominated motion picture directed by William Wyler.

 The signed limited edition of The Collector by John Fowles is presented in three states: Artist, Numbered and Lettered.
 The editions measure 6” x 9” and feature six illustrations by David Álvarez, as well as a new exclusive introduction by Bradford Morrow.
+The text pages are set in Bembo Book and Gill Sans, and the Numbered & Lettered editions are printed letterpress by Norman Clayton on a Heidelberg Cylinder in Ojai, California.
 The Numbered and Lettered editions are signed by Bradford Morrow and David Álvarez, and the Artist edition is signed by David Álvarez.

 The Artist edition is limited to 1000 copies with a dust jacket featuring an illustration by Tom Adams which appeared on the cover of the first paperback edition of the novel.
 It is a full cloth, smyth sewn binding with two-hits foil stamping.
 It is the only edition of the three with the dust jacket, and is signed by artist David Álvarez.
 The edition is printed offset on archival Cougar Vellum and is housed in an illustrated paper covered slipcase.